dhis2/dhis2-android-sdk/doc/content/user/workflow.md

   - Yearly: last 5 years (including financial year variants).

-  In addition, if any dataset allows data entry for **future periods**, the Sdk will download these and store them.
+  In addition, if any dataset allows data entry for **future periods**, the Sdk will download the data for those open periods and store them.

 The Sdk also keeps track of the latest successful download in order to avoid downloading unmodified server data.